GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Related Work

 To support a dive into the deep learning models, researchers have also proposed a series of model-specific visualizations for explaining deep learning models.
 Previous model-specific visualizations have covered a wide range of deep learning models, including CNN, RNN, and GAN.
 A variety of visualization techniques and interactions have been designed based on the data type, the model structures, and the working mechanism of different deep learning models.
 Since CNN and RNN are the most widely-used deep learning models~\cite{lecun2015deep, DLBook}, a majority of model-specific visual analytics are proposed for both types of models.
 For example, CNNs are usually modeled using the directed acyclic graph visualization, and the output of each layer is usually displayed using matrix-based visualizations~\cite{liu2016towards, liu2018deeptracker, pezzotti2017deepeyes}.
 To open the black box of RNNs, clustering methods and correlation visualizations have been proposed to uncover the dynamic hidden states and learned patterns in RNNs \cite{ming2017understanding, strobelt2017lstmvis, strobelt2018s}.
 Recently, visual analytics methods tailored for generative models~\cite{wang2018ganviz, liu2017analyzing, kahng2018gan} and reinforcement learning models~\cite{wang2018dqnviz} have also been proposed.

-Despite much work haveing been done by using visualization approaches to improve the explainability of deep learning models, little research has been conducted on enhancing the explainability of GNNs through visualizations.
-To fill this research gap, this paper contributes a visualization tool to assist in the understanding and diagnosis of GNNs.
+Despite much work having been done by using visualization approaches to improve the explainability of deep learning models, little research has been conducted to enhance the explainability of GNNs through visualizations.
+The most similar work is called CorGIE~\cite{liu2021visualizing}, which considers the correspondence between graph topology, node features, and latent embedding to understand GNNs.
+Different from CorGIE, this paper focuses on analyzing error patterns of GNNs and proposes a visual analytic approach to facilitate the error diagnosis of GNNs.
+It mainly enables users to inspect various kinds of node metrics reflecting the influence of training nodes and compare prediction results of multiple models to analyze error patterns of the GNNs.